-Until recently, however, the tools of corpus-based linguistic analysis for interpreting the original Constitution and Bill of Rights were limited because corpora of American English did not reach back into the eighteenth century.
-But then in Fall 2018, the Corpus of Founding Era American English (COFEA) website was launched.36 COFEA contains in digital form over 126,000 texts created between 1760 and 1799, totaling more than 136,800,000 words.37
+Until recently, however, the tools of corpus-based linguistic analysis were limited for interpreting the original Constitution and Bill of Rights because corpora of American English did not reach back into the 18th century.
+But then in Fall 2018 the website of the Corpus of Founding Era American English (COFEA) was launched.
+COFEA contains in digital form over 95,000 texts created between 1760 and 1799, totaling more than 138,800,000 words.30

-When properly executed, corpus linguistic research results meet the scientific standards of "generalizability," "reliability," and "validity."
-To meet the standard of generalizability, a corpus must be sufficiently large and varied that it represents the entire population to be studied for our purposes, the literate, English-speaking residents of the thirteen states at the time of ratification.38 COFEA meets this standard.
-The texts in COFEA come from six sources: the National Archive Founders Online; HeinOnline; Evans Early American Imprints from the Text Creation Partnership; Elliot-The Debates in the State Conventions on the Adoption of the Federal Constitution; Farrand-Records of the Federal Constitutional Convention of 1787; and the U.S. Statutes at Large from the first five Congresses.39 The sample of Evans Early American Imprints included in COFEA contains over 3,000 books, pamphlets, and other written materials published in America between 1760 and 1799.
-40 Founders Online is a free online resource maintained by the National Archives providing digital copies of over 90,000 records found in the papers of six major figures of the founding era:
+When properly executed, corpus linguistic research results meet the scientific standards of generalizability, reliability, and validity.
+To meet the standard of generalizability, a corpus must be sufficiently large and varied that it represents the entire population to be studied - for our purposes, the literate, English-speaking residents of the thirteen states at the time of ratification.
+COFEA meets this standard.
+The texts in COFEA come from the six sources: the National Archive Founders Online; HeinOnline; Evans Early American Imprints from the Text Creation Partnership; Elliot - The Debates in the State Conventions on the Adoption of the Federal Constitution; Farrand - Records of the Federal Constitutional Convention of 1787; and the U.S. Statutes-at-Large from the first five Congresses.
+The sample of Evans Early American Imprints included in COFEA contains over 3000 books, pamphlets, and other written materials published in America between 1760 and 1799.
+Founders Online is a free on-line resource maintained by the National Archives providing digital copies of over 90,000 records found in the papers of six major figures of the founding era: George Washington, Benjamin Franklin, John Adams, Thomas Jefferson, Andrew Hamilton, and James Madison.31